Why bring AP Computer Science Principles to your school?

 There is no designated programming language for the course.
-Teachers have the flexibility to choose the programming language that is most appropriate for you or your students to use in the classroom.
-A list of suggested programming languages is provided in the AP Computer Science Principles Course and Exam Description.
-Though this is not a comprehensive list, it as a point of reference to determine what will work best for students.
+Teachers have the flexibility to choose the programming language that is most appropriate for them or their students to use in the classroom.
+A list of suggested programming languages is provided in the AP Computer Science Principles Course and Exam Description (.pdf/2.32MB).
+Though this is not a comprehensive list, it is a point of reference to determine what will work best.

 Are there any student prerequisites?